adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 Whether you’re stuck in an education system, or learning on your own, the quality of learning resources / instruction is always crucial.
 In this miraculous day and age, there are many high quality resources out there, and often inexpensive and / or free.
 You can learn anything with just an internet connection.

 #### Boil learning down to the essentials
 At its core, what is the thing you’re learning actually about?
-For game dev, I started realizing that, at its essence, it’s all really about: finding a thing, creating a reference to it, and doing something with it.
+For game dev, I started realizing that, at its essence, coding a game often consists of: finding a thing, creating a reference to it, and doing something with it.
 Looking at it through that lens helped me when I encountered more challenging concepts.

 #### Focus on applying, rather than memorizing
 Especially for coding, there is an assumption that good coders memorize everything.
 So that means learning how to code involves memorizing.